ansys/pysimai/doc/source/user_guide/data_exploration.rst

 The :meth:`geometry.sweep<ansys.simai.core.data.geometries.Geometry.sweep>` method allows you to explore the surroundings of a given geometry, which can help with local optimization or gradient descent.
-This method finds geometries that have metadata closest to the candidate geometry (only for numerical metadata).
+This method, only for numerical metadata, finds geometries that have metadata closest to the candidate geometry.

 .. code-block:: python